Mr Adam Blackwell

 Mr Barkus learned at an early age that his physique was never going to impress anyone, so focused instead on developing a vocabulary and turn of phrase that would scare all but the most determined detractors from his door.

 Over many years, Mr Barkus has applied his wordsmithing skills to a range of corporate communications roles.
-However, he recently tired of sitting in meetings about meetings and purveying the kind of BS that anyone with a functioning piriform cortex could sniff from the next province, and sought new challenges.
+However, he recently tired of sitting in meetings about meetings and issuing assurances about the robustness of systems and processes, and sought new challenges.

 Mr Barkus has known Mr Blackwell for decades and possesses so much dirt on him that bribing his way into a job was a doddle.
 He now prepares website content, blogs, posts, e-newsletters, campaigns, advertisements and magazine articles, and utilises his sharpening photography skills, to help sell delicious Pashley bicycles and cycling lifestyle merchandise.